CollectionBuilder/cb-docs/docs/config/site.md

 ### tagline:

-- A *optional* descriptive subtitle for the digital collection.
+- An *optional* descriptive subtitle for the digital collection.
 - This will appear underneath the title on the home page and on every other page's header.
 ```yaml
 tagline: Photographs of University of Idaho Boxers and Boxing Teams, 1934 - 1953